cshiong/encrypt/README.md

 # Usage

-To encrypt or decrypt files.
+To encrypt or decrypt files and director

 To run this program. you need provide either of the two commands: e or d and one required argument -i which is the full name of the file you like to encrypt or decrypt.